In accordance with the County ordinance, governing contractors, Louisa County Code

 REAL ESTATE LAND USE

-agricultural use you must have a minimum of 5 acres open (excluding
+To qualify for agricultural/horticulture use you must have a minimum of 5 acres open

-a 1 acre home-site).
-To qualify for forest use you must have a minimum
+(excluding a 1 acre home-site).
+To qualify for forest use you must have a minimum of 20

 DISABLED VETERANS REAL ESTATE EXEMPTION